For the 2026 school year, there are 2 public middle schools serving 466 students in Washington County, NC.

-The top ranked public middle schools in Washington County, NC are Pocosin Innovative Charter and Washington County Middle School.
+The top-ranked public middle schools in Washington County, NC are Washington County High School and Pocosin Innovative Charter.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Minority enrollment is 64% of the student body (majority Black), which is more than the North Carolina public middle school average of 55% (majority Black).
+Minority enrollment is 57% of the student body (majority Black), which is equal to the North Carolina public middle school average of 57% (majority Black and Hispanic).

 School